 Browse a wide range of replacement vape coils from the biggest vape brands.
-All with fast, free UK delivery.
+All with fast, free UK delivery on orders over £20.

 The coil is the part of an e-cigarette or vape that turns the liquid into vapour.
 Contained within an outer metal casing, the coil consists of a wicking material that soaks up the vape juice and a coil wire that heats up and turns the liquid in the material to vapour.

 All e cigarettes with replaceable coils will have their own range of coils made specifically for that device.
 However, you’ll often find that each device has multiple coil options.
 Each coil will have a specific ‘ohm rating’ to differentiate between them.

 Ohms are a measure of resistance.
 Without getting too ‘science-y’, essentially when we talk about the ohm rating of a vape coil, we are referring to how much vapour it will produce and how warm the vapour will be.